Do Chromebooks have hard drives?

 I’m sure you’re anxious by now to discover what they actually have.

-But…is it a hard drive?
+But…is it a traditional hard drive (HDD)?
 No, not really.

 Is this is a good thing?
 Or is it a bad thing?
 It’s both really.

-Here’s a video demonstrating the speeds of an SSD vs HDD:
+Here’s a video demonstrating the speeds of an SSD vs HDD.
+It’s not Chrome OS, but you get the idea of the blazing speed I’m talking about:

 You don’t get a lot of storage space, but it’s for good reason